Like Black holes, Buchdahl stars cannot be extremalized: Discussion

+Thus we reach another very important and remarkable conclusion that BS could serve as a precursor and faciltator to formation of extremal BHs by accretion.
+It is interesting that BH extremal limit cannot be reached from the bottom while it could be achieved from the top via the enabling agency of BS. \\

 On the other hand it is remarkable that the extremalization property studied here carries through wonderfully well for the rotating BS as well.
-It could in a straightforward manner be extended to the charged and rotating Kerr-Newman object which would be included in the regular paper giving all the details.
+It could in a straightforward manner be extended to the charged and rotating Kerr-Newman object.\\

 There is however a basic difference between BH and BS in terms of their boundary, it is null for the former while timelike for the latter.
 That means BH simply swallows whatever that falls in without leaving any footprint in terms of scattering or reflection as nothing could emerge from the horizon.
 On the other hand timelike boundary of BS is two-way crossable and hence things could emerge out.
-All this would make the accretion process even less efficient for the extremalization as well as for the WCCC \cite{Shaymatov22_BS}, and thus it would work in favour of the results established in these two cases.
+All this would make the accretion process even less efficient for the extremalization as well as for the WCCC \cite{Shaymatov23JCAP}, and thus it would work in favour of the results established in these two cases.\\

 The BS is a naturally occurring real astrophysical object without any exotic stipulation and qualification.
 It therefore presents an excellent candidate as a BH mimicker, and it should thus be thoroughly probed for that.
 We believe it holds a great promise for exploring BH versus BS astrophysics, and see how do the two fare against the observations.
 The other most exciting aspect is the BH energetics.
-That is what we wish to take up next for rotating BS, in particular the Penrose process of energy extraction and its magnetic version -- magnetic Penrose process \cite{Wagh85,Dadhich18}.
+That is what we wish to take up next for rotating BS, in particular the Penrose process of energy extraction and its magnetic version -- magnetic Penrose process \cite{Wagh85,Dadhich18,Shaymatov22b} and superradiance in stars \cite{Richartz13,Cardoso15,Cardoso17,Day19JCAP,Chadha-Day22JCAP}.

-\acknowledgments The research of S.S. is partially supported by the Grant No. F-FA-2021-432 of the Uzbekistan Ministry for Innovative Development.